AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

       * “We took DataPredict's research papers, build our own version and iterate it.”

       * "We build the whole machine learning library from scratch and build the whole system with it."

+   * Includes access to future updates and fixes.

 * [Perpetual Internal Use Version]() (Incomplete And Requires Further Analysis)